SIGNL: A Label-Efficient Audio Deepfake Detection System via Spectral-Temporal Graph Non-Contrastive Learning: Related Work

-Self-supervised learning (SSL) has gained attention for its ability to develop models without requiring labeled data~\cite{ericsson2022self_SSLsurvey}.
-Among SSL techniques, contrastive learning has emerged as a powerful approach to improve data representation by grouping similar data closely and separating dissimilar ones~\cite{ericsson2022self_SSLsurvey}.
-This is often achieved through augmentations that create diverse views of the input data.
-Several contrastive learning models in computer vision include SimCLR~\cite{chen2020simple_simclr}, MoCo~\cite{he2020momentum_MoCo}, BYOL~\cite{grill2020bootstrap_byol}, and SimSiam~\cite{chen2021exploring_siamese}.
-SimCLR and MoCo rely on positive and negative pairs to learn meaningful representations, whereas methods like BYOL and SimSiam use only positive pairs, a technique known as non-contrastive learning~\cite{ericsson2022self_SSLsurvey}.

-Contrastive learning has been extended to audio data.
-For instance, SimCLR~\cite{chen2020simple_simclr}, initially designed for visual data, was adapted for audio by Zang et al.~\cite{zhang2021contrastive_simclr}.
-Similarly, MoCo~\cite{he2020momentum_MoCo} was repurposed as MoCo speaker embedding to learn speech representations~\cite{xia2021self_mocoEmbedding}.
-COLA~\cite{saeed2021contrastive_COLA} employs contrastive learning to train models for universal audio understanding, while Wang et al.~\cite{wang2023self_acl} introduced Angular Contrastive Loss (ACL) to enhance the discriminative power of audio contrastive learning.
-In the non-contrastive domain, BYOL-A~\cite{niizumi2022byol_byola} adapts BYOL for audio tasks, demonstrating the versatility of non-contrastive learning in the audio domain.
+Self-supervised learning (SSL), particularly contrastive learning, has shown great promise in representation learning by encouraging similarity between augmented positive pairs and dissimilarity among negative samples~\citep{ericsson2022self_SSLsurvey}.
+Prominent contrastive frameworks from computer vision such as SimCLR~\citep{chen2020simple_simclr}, MoCo~\citep{he2020momentum_MoCo}, BYOL~\citep{grill2020bootstrap_byol}, and SimSiam~\citep{chen2021exploring_siamese}, have been successfully adapted for audio applications.
+For example, SimCLR~\citep{chen2020simple_simclr} was adapted to audio by~\cite{zhang2021contrastive_simclr}, MoCo~\citep{he2020momentum_MoCo} was utilized for speaker embedding~\citep{xia2021self_mocoEmbedding}, and COLA employs contrastive learning for universal audio understanding~\citep{saeed2021contrastive_COLA}.~\cite{wang2023self_acl} introduced Angular Contrastive Loss (ACL) to enhance the discriminative power of audio contrastive learning.
+Meanwhile, non-contrastive SSL methods, such as BYOL-A~\citep{niizumi2022byol_byola} learn from positive pairs alone, avoiding the sensitivity to false negatives that can hinder contrastive learning~\citep{ericsson2022self_SSLsurvey}.

-However, existing contrastive and non-contrastive learning methods operate on raw audio or visual forms, such as spectrograms, which are not well-suited for capturing knowledge of graph structures derived from the visual representation of audio.
-In contrast, our approach extends these methods to handle graph structures derived from the visual representation of audio by employing graph non-contrastive learning techniques~\cite{ju2024towards_gcl, guo2024architecture_graphclsurvey}, which do not rely on negative samples.
-Moreover, unlike general audio contrastive learning approaches for audio, our framework is specifically designed for audio deepfake detection tasks.
-We aim to maintain the strengths of GNNs in scenarios with limited labeled data for audio deepfake detection tasks.
+While effective for raw audio or spectrogram inputs, these methods do not leverage the structured relational information present in graph-based representations derived from audio data.
+As audio deepfake detection often depends on subtle and distributed artifacts, there is a growing need for domain-specific adaptations that enable SSL methods to harness graph-structured inputs that better reflect the relational nature of audio data.